Overview¶

 This document provides guidelines for making a contribution to the Distribution.
 Since technical contributions are made by submitting a Developer Note, these contribution guidelines include both minimal requirements for submitting a DevNote and suggestions for increasing the likelihood that your contribution will be onboarded into the Distribution.

-Must.
-This word means that something is an absolute requirement when submitting a Developer Note.
+MUST: inclusion is an absolute requirement when submitting a Developer Note.
+Similarly, MUST NOT implies that exclusion is an absolute requirement.

 Note: Before reading the following guidelines, we highly recommend reading the document titled From Zero to DevNote which describes how to prepare your first Developer Note for inclusion into the Distribution.
 It provides a concrete description of the key components of a submission.

-General Consideration¶
+General Considerations¶

 General¶

-Should include a schematic of the contribution
+SHOULD include a schematic of the contribution.

 Bill of Materials¶

-| Reagent | Product Name | Manufacturer | Part # | Price | Storage Conditions | Link |
+| Name | Category | Product | Manufacturer | Part # | Price | Storage | Link |

-| Amino Acids | L-Amino acids, analytical standard | Sigma-Aldrich | LAA21-1KT | $558 | 1C to 4C | link |
+| Amino Acids | Reagent | L-Amino acids, analytical standard | Sigma-Aldrich | LAA21-1KT | $558 | 1°C to 4°C | link |

 DNA Sequence Maps¶

-Must include linear or plasmid DNA sequence maps.
+MUST include linear or plasmid DNA sequence maps.

-Must include a statement attesting to sequence validity.
+MUST include a statement attesting to sequence validity.

-Should be in pOpen backbone
+SHOULD be in pOpen backbone.

-Should include sequence verification data.
+SHOULD include sequence verification data.

-Should follow DNA Distribution design guidelines
+SHOULD follow DNA Distribution design guidelines

 Lab Notebook Entry¶

-Must include a document (format as .pdf or .txt) that describes reaction preparation in sufficient detail to allow for their reproduction.
+MUST include a document (format as .pdf or .txt) that describes reaction preparation in sufficient detail to allow for their reproduction.
 At a minimum this includes the composition of stock solutions and master mixes.

-Should include notes on handling or preparation that are non-obvious.
-For example, “preparing an aqueous stock solution of FITC requires first suspending in DMSO at 100 mM concentration” or “use of modified amino acid mixture requires EXTENSIVE vortexing, do not use until solution is completely transparent”.
+SHOULD include notes on handling or preparation that are non-obvious.
+For example, “preparing an aqueous stock solution of FITC requires first suspending in DMSO at 100 mM concentration” or “use of modified amino acid mixture requires extensive vortexing; do not use until solution is completely transparent”.

 Considerations for Cytosols¶